 signs and symptoms

-Recognize these signs for mental health illnesses
+Recognize these signs of mental illness

-when to ask for help
+never be afraid to ask for help

 Here are 12 signs you might notice in yourself or a friend that are good reasons to reach out and talk with someone.